MBIng92/Tetris/README.md

 To select your username, go to settings -> name and click in the namefield (default: Unknown).
 After clicking, write your name and confirm with ENTER.

-Under Settings -> Color you can change the background color with RGB coltroller.
+Under Settings -> Color you can change the background color with the RGB controllers (slider).
 Under Settings -> General you can change the screen size and the start and maximum level.

-When you have detect any bugs, please contact me.
+If you detect any bugs, please contact me.

+For importing the Tetris game in your project, please consider the following.
 After importing the file-system "Tetris" into your Project, you have to add the "core.jar" to your Build Path!
+You are notallowed to change the "core.jar" file.
+Otherwise you are welcome to add new functions.

 The Tetris.jar file is the actual game.

 Have fun!